-November 29, 1895– Busby Berkeley William Enos
+November 29, 1895– Busby Berkeley William Enos:

 Busby Berkeley was devoted to his mother.
 He lived with her until her passing in 1946.
 After she was gone, he attempted suicide twice.
 There are plenty of rumors that he was gay, it seems only natural to assume, but he did marry six times to a series of female actors and showgirls.
 He was also briefly engaged to the actor Carole Landis in 1939, but broke off the engagement at the insistence of the mother.

 He had a rather stormy personal life.
 He was quite the drinker.
 In 1935, he was involved in an automobile accident in which three people were killed.
 Berkeley was driving while drunk and a witness saw him change lanes and crash head-on into another car.
 He was tried for second degree murder and after two hung juries he was finally cleared of all charges following a third trial.
 The case caused a sensation in Hollywood and the publicity ruined Berkeley’s career.
-The whole dubious incident cost him a couple of Academy Awards, but after a year of trials he was eventually acquitted, and the studios worked to sweep the affair under the red carpet.
+The whole dubious incident cost him some Academy Awards, but after a year of trials he was eventually acquitted, and the studios worked to sweep the affair under the red carpet.

 Born in Los Angeles, Berkeley’s parents were both actors.
 He also became an actor, but he also found work as a stage manager.
-During his stint in the Army, he created large-scale parade drills for troops while stationed in Europe during WW I. Working in the aerial unit for a while, he was assigned to producing entertainment for the soldiers in postwar France and, even on his trip back to the USA, he put on a different musical revue each night for the ship’s passengers.
+During his stint in the Army, he created large-scale parade drills for troops while stationed in Europe during World War I. Working in the aerial unit for a while, he was assigned to producing entertainment for the soldiers in postwar France and, even on his trip back to the USA, he put on a different musical revue each night for the ship’s passengers.

 After the war, he spent years touring the country, directing and performing, sometimes doing a new show a week.
 With almost no dance experience, in 1925 he was hired to choreograph a Broadway musical titled Holka Polka.

 He turned out to be a natural at staging dance numbers and he became one of the top choreographers on Broadway.
-His first major success was as the dance director for Rodgers and Hart’s A Connecticut Yankee In King Arthur’s Court (1927) and after that he was the dance director for 17 Broadway musicals.
-Like James Cagney’s frantic, ingenious character in Footlight Parade (1933), Berkeley became known as ”Doctor Buzz, The Show Fixer”, working steadily on Broadway while still taking the occasional acting role.
+His first major success was as the dance director for Richard Rodgers and Lorenz Hart‘s A Connecticut Yankee (1927) and after that he was the dance director for 17 Broadway musicals.
+Like James Cagney‘s frantic, ingenious character in Footlight Parade (1933), Berkeley became known as “Doctor Buzz, The Show Fixer”, working steadily on Broadway while still taking the occasional acting role.
 With 1929’s The Street Singer, he was the first to direct and produce an entire show while designing the dance numbers, which were splashy, intricate and risqué.

 His reputation as a top Broadway dance guy brought him to the attention of Hollywood where sound films were just being developed.
 The studios realized that they needed someone to stage the dances for their new art form: Movie Musicals.